Sichuan Twice-Cooked Pork Belly (Hui Guo Rou)

 - 1 tbsp. sugar

 - In a large pot, cover the pork belly and salt with water by 2 inches.
-Bring to a boil, then reduce the heat to maintain a simmer and cook for 20 minutes.
-Drain the pork belly, transfer to a cutting board, and let cool slightly.
-Slice the pork belly into 2-inch squares then cut into 1⁄8-inch-thick slices.
+Bring to a boil, then lower the heat to maintain a simmer and cook for 20 minutes.
+Drain the pork belly, transfer to a cutting board, cool slightly, slice into 2-inch squares then cut into 1⁄8-inch-thick slices.

 - Heat a large wok over high heat.
 Working in batches, add the pork in a single layer and cook, flipping once, until golden brown, 5–6 minutes.
 Transfer the slices to a bowl and drain off all but 2 tablespoons of the rendered fat.
 Return the wok to high heat then add the leeks and cook, stirring, until they begin to wilt, about 3 minutes.
 Add the douchi and doubanjiang, stir to incorporate, then stir in the reserved pork belly and its reserved fat along with the wine, soy sauce, and sugar.
 Cook, stirring frequently, until the pork is warmed through and the sauce is thickened, about 3 minutes more.
 Scrape the pork belly and leeks into a serving bowl and serve hot.